 Copies of our brokerage account Profit/Loss Reports show that we currently have $1.209 Million in open trade option profits with an average return of 177.5% using our trade selection process and money management rules.

 The overall goal of Chuck’s Trading Strategies are to maintain at least a 3 to 1 profit to loss ratio.
 This ratio is calculated by dividing your total profits by your total losses and is a good overall measure of reward versus risk.

 n order to achieve at least a 3 to 1 profit to loss ratio you must practice sound money management by closing out your losing trades before they develop into large losses and by not limiting your profits by selling winning trades with a small profit.

 Most traders do just the opposite and take a quick profit as soon as possible and hang on to losing trades.
 This results in a portfolio with limited upside profit potential and unlimited downside profit potential.

 Once we have our option position established, we will exit trades before they develop into big losses.
 Cutting losses short is essential to your trading success as it is very difficult to recover from a large loss.

 If you take a 75% loss on a trade, your next trade requires a gain of 300% for you to just break even!

 In this video let’s explore a simple money management rule for exiting losing trades.

 The overall goal of Chuck’s money management guidelines is to maintain a 3 to 1 or higher Profit-to-Loss Ratio and to produce consistent monthly returns.
 Money management is just as important to your investing success as stock or option selection and is necessary in controlling risk.

-In this video we will learn how money management enabled Chuck Hughes to produce consistent monthly profits for his advisory service over the past 24 months with an average monthly return of 39.4%.
+In this video we will learn how money management enabled Chuck Hughes to produce consistent monthly profits for his trading strategy over the past 24 months with an average monthly return of 39.4%.